carbon-language/carbon-lang/llvm/docs/MemorySSA.rst

 ``MemorySSA`` in LLVM deliberately trades off precision for speed.
-Let us think about memory variables as if they were disjoint partitions of the heap (that is, if you have one variable, as above, it represents the entire heap, and if you have multiple variables, each one represents some disjoint portion of the heap)
+Let us think about memory variables as if they were disjoint partitions of the memory (that is, if you have one variable, as above, it represents the entire memory, and if you have multiple variables, each one represents some disjoint portion of the memory)

 First, because alias analysis results conflict with each other, and each result may be what an analysis wants (IE
-TBAA may say no-alias, and something else may say must-alias), it is not possible to partition the heap the way every optimization wants.
+TBAA may say no-alias, and something else may say must-alias), it is not possible to partition the memory the way every optimization wants.
 Second, some alias analysis results are not transitive (IE A noalias B, and B noalias C, does not mean A noalias C), so it is not possible to come up with a precise partitioning in all cases without variables to